-(1) of any other Person existing at the time such other Person is merged with or into or became a Subsidiary of such specified Person, whether or not such Indebtedness is incurred in connection with, or in contemplation of, such other Person merging with or into, or becoming a Subsidiary of, such specified Person; and

-(2) Indebtedness secured by a Lien encumbering any asset acquired by such specified Person.

-"Additional Notes" means additional Notes.
+- (1) of any other Person existing at the time such other Person is merged with or into or became a Subsidiary of such specified Person, whether or not such Indebtedness is incurred in connection with, or in contemplation of, such other Person merging with or into, or becoming a Subsidiary of, such specified Person; and - (2) Indebtedness secured by a Lien encumbering any asset acquired by such specified Person. - "Additional Notes" means additional 2018 Notes and/or 2020 Notes.